prebid/prebid.github.io/dev-docs/bidders/ix-server.md

     ```

 7. (Optional) If you want to monetize outstream video, you can choose among the following options:
     * Use Index's outstream video player.
-For more information, see the [Index's outstream video player](#index-outstream-video-player)section below.
+For more information, see the [Index's outstream video player](https://docs.prebid.org/dev-docs/bidders/ix.html#index-outstream-video-player) section in our Prebid.js documentation on the Prebid site.
     * Use your own outstream video player.
 For more information, see [Prebid's documentation on how to show video ads.](https://docs.prebid.org/dev-docs/show-outstream-video-ads.html)
 8. (Optional) Configure Prebid Native with Index.
-For more information, see the [Prebid Native](#prebid-native-configuration) section below.
+For more information, see the [Prebid Native](https://docs.prebid.org/dev-docs/bidders/ix.html#prebid-native-configuration) section in our Prebid.js documentation on the Prebid site.
 Prebid Native is available from Prebid.js version 7.4.0 or higher.

 <a name="call-index-from-prebid-mobile-sdk"></a>